u0reo/npm-install/README.md

 This example should cover 95% of use cases.

 If you use `npm ci` or `yarn --frozen-lockfile` on CI to install NPM dependencies - this Action is for you.
-Simply use it, and your NPM modules will be installed and the folder `~/.npm` or `~/.cache/yarn` will be cached.
+Simply use it, and your NPM modules will be installed and the folder `./node_modules` will be cached.
 Typical use:

 ```yml
 name: main